 There are currently three main credit information bureaus operating in Australia which provide access to a ‘free’ credit report or credit score:

 Equifax (formerly known as Veda) is Australia’s largest and most comprehensive credit information bureau.
 This credit information bureau most commonly used by lenders, and arguably the one score you want to keep a close eye on.

 You can request a copy of your free credit report once every 12 months online, by calling 13 83 32 or by sending a request via mail to GPO Box 964, NORTH SYDNEY NSW 2059.
-If you’re looking to access your free information quickly, bear in mind that Equifax undertake to deliver your free credit report to you within 10 days.
+If you’re looking to access your free information quickly, bear in mind that Equifax undertakes to deliver your free credit report to you within 10 days.
 The free report is essentially a snapshot of what lenders see.
-If you want an on-demand, comprehensive overview of your credit file, you’ll need to stump up for a paid subscription (a 12 month consumer subscription costs $79.95).
+If you want an on-demand, comprehensive overview of your credit file, you’ll need to stump up for a paid subscription (a 12-month consumer subscription costs $79.95).

 Credit Savvy (Experian)

 Credit Savvy provides consumers with free access to their Experian credit score instantaneously and you can check it as often as you like.
 While the ‘on demand’ availability of your Credit Savvy score is attractive, Experian has only been operating in Australia for a couple of years.
-Consequently I’ve found that Credit Savvy generally has less information available when compared with Equifax.
-Also note that Credit Savvy works with lenders and may send you postal and email information about financial services products.
+Consequently, I’ve found that Credit Savvy generally has less information available when compared with Equifax.
+Also, note that Credit Savvy works with lenders and may send you postal and email information about financial services products.
 Ensure you so take care to opt out of these communications if that annoys you.

 Credit Simple (Dunn & Bradstreet)